 Honors and Awards

-NAS/NRC Lifetime Appointment as National Associate of the National Academies; awarded by the National Academy of Sciences and National Research Council, 2002
+Lifetime Appointment as National Associate of the National Academies.
+Bestowed by the National Academy of Sciences and National Research Council (2002-present), 2002

-McGavran Award for Excellence in Teaching, School of Public Health, University of North Carolina, Chapel Hill, 2001
+McGavran Award for Excellence in Teaching, Awarded by UNC Chapel Hill, 2001

 Select Recent Publications